kyanvasu/kanvas-site/docs/kanvas-development/queues.md

 As you can see, we use the constructor to pass the information needed on this queue, and you can process it using your own logic on the handle function.

-In order to call this job, we need to run the dispatch function and pass the information the jobs is expecting on its constructor.
+In order to call this job, we need to run the dispatch function and pass the information the job is expecting on its constructor.

 ```php